 Experts estimate that between 70 and 100 million Americans have criminal records.
 A criminal record can have a profound impact on one’s ability to lead a normal life, limiting, job, housing, and educational opportunities.
 This, in turn, costs the U.S. economy an estimated $78 billion, not including the impact on state and federal tax collections.
 Most states offer people an opportunity to clear criminal convictions, but some make the process harder than others.

 While most criminal record reform bills in the past few years have been focused on marijuana-related offenses, in 2019 a few states passed laws expanding or automating the clearing of criminal records for other offenses.
 Some focused just on juvenile offenders, while others targeted adult records.
-Here are the most significant changes from last year.
+Here are the most significant changes.

 A package of bills signed into law in November 2019 in Michigan makes major changes to the state’s juvenile criminal record procedures.
 Firstly, it raises the age at which a person can be charged as an adult from 17 to 18.
 Secondly, it allows a juvenile offender to petition for expungement one year after the end of supervision.
 Thirdly, it mandates that most criminal convictions for juveniles be expunged two years after the completion of sentencing or when the juvenile turns 18, whichever is later.